Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Redshift Evolution of the Black Hole Shadow

 \subsection{Photon Sphere and Shadow Radius in Optical Vacuum}

-For a static observer at infinity, the effective potential $V_{eff}(r)$ for photons moving in the equatorial plane of the 4D EGB metric is given by $V_{eff}(r) = f(r) L^2 / r^2$, where $L$ is the photon angular momentum.
-The radius of the unstable photon sphere, $r_{ph}$, is determined by the condition $V'_{eff}(r_{ph}) = 0$, yielding the equation:
+For null geodesics in the equatorial plane of the 4D EGB spacetime, the effective potential can be written as $V_{\rm eff}(r)=f(r)L^2/r^2$, where $L$ is the photon angular momentum.
+The radius of the unstable photon sphere $r_{\rm ph}$ is obtained from $V'_{\rm eff}(r_{\rm ph})=0$, which yields

-While the standard Schwarzschild limit ($\alpha=0$) yields $r_{ph} = 3M$, the 4D EGB solution introduces an $\alpha$-dependence.
-The observable shadow radius $R_{sh}$ corresponds to the critical impact parameter:
+In the Schwarzschild limit ($\alpha=0$), one recovers $r_{\rm ph}=3M$, whereas in 4D EGB gravity the solution acquires an $\alpha$ dependence.
+For an asymptotic observer, the shadow radius is given by the critical impact parameter,

+Here, $\xi(\alpha)$ is a dimensionless geometric factor fixed by the EGB coupling, while $M(z)$ encodes the cosmological accretion history.